 Every Christmas since 2014, we search for presents under a coconut-tree instead of a pine.
-Are you curious about life in Sri Lanka or considering to visit Sri Lanka?
+Are you curious about life in Sri Lanka or considering visiting Sri Lanka?
 We will tell you a story about a real place that brings magic in our lives.

 Today, the adventure spirit is defined by being always active and going different places.
 We are kite surfers indeed we do that too.
 We are curious to know the wide world that we are so lucky to live in.
 Also, when a place fills like home – we would like to come back to it and resource ourselves from the positive energy in it.
 This is how no matter what happens.
 We go for a month of kiting in Sri Lanka.
 Every year around Christmas and until after New Year’s Eve we have a tropical home address.
 We love Sri Lanka so here is a story that would tell you why?